Athens Parthenon Tickets & Tours | Complete Guide

 What does Parthenon mean?

 Parthenon temple’s name comes from the Greek word παρθενών that means ‘unmarried women’s apartment’.
-In the case of the temple, it was assumed to have been used for a room in the temple.
-Also, the epithet parthénos translates to maiden girl or virgin, unmarried woman which was used for Athena and Artemis a lot.
+In the case of the temple, the name Parthenon was initially used to refer to only one particular room within the temple.
+Also, the epithet parthénos translates to maiden girl or virgin, an unmarried woman which was used for Athena and Artemis a lot.
 This is why it is said that Parthenon means ‘the temple of a virgin goddess’ as it was dedicated to the Greek goddess, Athena Parthenos.

 Plan Your Visit to Parthenon in Athens?